 Monitoring will be conducted throughout the duration of each project.
 The monitoring data and information will serve to inform the performance monitoring reports and support management decisions and ongoing, organizational learning.
+Monitoring should be objective, based on data quality standards, logically linked to program efforts, useful, and should measure changes plausibly caused by the project.
 Project management, including program participants, USDA program staff, and other key stakeholders, will be responsible for the continuous use of monitoring and evaluation information in the implementation of the projects.
-Such information will assist project management in identifying opportunities and challenges and whether or not mid-course project alterations need to be made, what changes need to be made and how such changes should be implemented.
+Such information will assist project management in identifying opportunities and challenges and whether or not mid-course project alterations need to be made, what changes need to be made, and how such changes should be implemented.

 Regular monitoring and evaluation information will also be used by FAS to meet its regular reporting and accountability requirements.
-This includes the Department's annual Performance and Accountability Report7, annual budget requests, interagency reports, and Congressional, OIG and GAO reviews as well as public requests.
+This includes the Department's annual Performance and Accountability Report8, annual budget requests, interagency reports, and Congressional, OIG, and GAO reviews as well as public requests.